GNOME/pygobject/docs/devguide/dev_environ.rst

 Install Dependencies
 ====================
-In order to compile Python and pip install pygobject, pygobjectendencies are need for your operating system.
+In order to compile Python and pip install pygobject, dependencies are need for your operating system.

 =========================================== ======================================== ==============================================